wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/135-partial.md

 #### `{% render %}`

 Include a partial in your theme.
+A partial is a file with code in it.

+All partials must start with an underscore (eg: `_my-file-name.html`) to differentiate them from templates.

 ### Attribute options